Frequently Asked Questions

 Some, but certainly not all, information identified as material for other report forms will also be material for the integrated report.
-Therefore, as noted on page 10 of the publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, organizations can improve the efficiency of their reporting process by identifying where existing report strands are mutually supportive.
+Therefore, as noted on page 10 of the publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, organisations can improve the efficiency of their reporting process by identifying where existing report strands are mutually supportive.
 For instance, integrated reports typically include a summary of financial performance, as reflected in the financial report.
 They also include any ‘sustainability’ matters (such as raw material shortages or climate-related risks) that significantly affect the organization’s ability to create value, particularly if those matters affect the continued availability, quality or affordability of key capitals.
 Ideally, any such matters will connect to explanations and metrics that are consistent with financial, sustainability or other reports.

 Integrated Reporting Framework reference: Paragraphs 3.5 and 4.37

 The process for determining the content of the integrated report should be consistent with, and ideally embedded in, existing value creation processes (e.g., strategic development, business planning, risk management, governance, stakeholder engagement, business model refinement).
-The reasoning is simple: an integrated report explains how the organization creates value; so, if the integrated report reflects what the organization does – and what it does to create value – then there should be no difference between ‘how to determine which matters to report’ on the one hand, and ‘how to create value’ on the other.
+The reasoning is simple: an integrated report explains how the organisation creates value; so, if the integrated report reflects what the organisation does – and what it does to create value – then there should be no difference between ‘how to determine which matters to report’ on the one hand, and ‘how to create value’ on the other.